 The Biden administration plans to donate 500 million Pfizer coronavirus vaccine doses to nearly 100 countries over the next two years, three sources familiar with the matter told Reuters on June 9.

-The United States administered 121,441,497 doses of COVID-19 vaccines in the country as of the morning of March 20 and distributed 156,734,555 doses, the U.S. Centers for Disease Control and Prevention said.
+The United States had administered 301,638,578 doses of Covid-19 vaccines in the country and distributed 371,520,735 doses as of the morning of June 6, the U.S. Centers for Disease Control and Prevention said.